8 July 2021

 Migration and Integration: Refugees, Rights & Realities

-This interdisciplinary two-week course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of migration.
-It enables students to understand context in which the recent influx of migrants takes place, the social change this triggers and the efforts needed to successfully integrate the newcomers.
+This interdisciplinary two-week course introduces students to key issues in the legal, (geo)political, sociological and anthropological analysis of forced migration.
+It enables students to understand the context in which the recent influx of migrants takes place, the social change this triggers and the efforts needed to successfully integrate the newcomers.